 In order for you to change your life, you must first change the way you think.
 If you are new to self-improvement, this is something that you must understand.
-Looking back at the various figures who have made dramatic changes in their life, there was a point where they had to change their thinking.
+Looking back at the various figures who have made dramatic changes in their life, there was a point where they had to shift toward positive thinking.

-At the core of all of this is a particular mindset, one built around positive thinking.
 This concept isn’t as simple as it looks on the surface.
-Much like any habit, there’s particular ways to go about positive thinking and to be thinking positively on a daily basis.
+Much like any habit, there are particular ways to go about tapping into the power of positive thinking and to be thinking positively on a daily basis.

 Table of Contents

 Positive thinking is precisely what it says.
 It’s a series of habits and thought patterns that make you see things in a more positive light.
 One common example is seeing the failures you experience as lessons and opportunities to grow.

 Positive thinking encompasses a number of things and impacts our lives in big ways.
 Positive thinking can create changes such as:

 - The way you talk to people both online and in person.

 - The people you attract.